savoury1/ubuntu-rolling/docs/launchpad-ppa-readme.txt

 Thus "apt-all" is simple to use and is all about giving a front-end for easy choice from all the packages of seven other series of Ubuntu than your own.

 FINAL WARNING: While easy to use, "apt-all" is also very powerful (due it allowing install of any/all packages from series other than that installed) and could destroy the reliability/functionality of an existing install with careless usage (ie. upgrade/downgrade to newer/older packages without doing necessary homework about dependency/compatibility with all related packages, possibly causing unrecoverable system-breakage).
-So, PLEASE BE CAREFUL!!!
+So, PLEASE DO BE CAREFUL!!!

 *** Updates ***